szymor/soulfu/README.md

 + avoid recompilation of unchanged scripts by the script compiler,
 + a standalone room editor,
 + conversion of 3D models along with skeletal animation data,
-+ proper translation - add language-specific font characters, adjust window layout, translate books and monster names, etc.
++ proper translation - add language-specific font characters, translate books and monster names, etc.
 + network game - Aaron wrote a bunch of code for this feature, so I guess it could be made usable with relatively little effort,
 + 64 bit platform support,
 + port to platforms other than PC,
 + a new spell Drain - Aaron left some notes and an image (=ODRAIN.PCX), so maybe it could be finished,
 + new areas - judging from music files Aaron left, he had in mind designing Airship, Desert, Forest and Mountain areas,
-+ better AI - Apprentices could use spells in a more helpful way, Kittens/Puppies could stop drowning so easily, etc. Aaron had in mind issuing commands as you can find command-related images in the archive (=CHARGE.PCX, =FOLLOW.PCX, =HELP.PCX, =KEY.PCX, =STAND.PCX, =THROUGH.PCX, =TOWN.PCX), so it could be implemented, too.
++ even better AI - Apprentices could use a Gonne (G'nome's gun), Squires could shoot a bow better, Kittens/Puppies could stop drowning so easily, etc.

 But it's easier said than done.